COOKIE NOTICE

 Mrs B. Holliday

 I have been the subject lead at William Stockton for six years and I have a great love for the subject.
 I have an A-level and a degree in French and have also studied basic Spanish as part of my degree.
 As part of my PGCE teaching placement I worked within a French primary school for one of my placements and have also taken part in a teaching exchange program which was extremely interesting and mutually beneficial.
-I work closely alongside Mrs Clarke from our Federated school, Wimboldsley.
-Mrs Clarke regularly attends conferences and has been asked to speak to audiences regarding teaching Modern Foreign Languages.
-Together, and with support from the rest of the staff in the school, we have created our languages curriculum with the children at the forefront.

 (Please click on our end points on the bottom of our page to see how our Modern Foreign curriculum is structured)